publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395w–4.md

  __Application of Subsection (c)(2)(B)(ii)(II), (iii)__

 [Pub.
-L. 103–432, title I, § 121(b)(3)][/us/pl/103/432/s121/b/3], Oct.
+L. 103–432, title I][/us/pl/103/432/tI], § 121(b)(3), Oct.
 31, 1994, [108 Stat.
 4409][/us/stat/108/4409], provided that:

 > “In implementing the amendment made by paragraph (1)(C) \[amending this section\], the provisions of clauses (ii)(II) and (iii) of section 1848(c)(2)(B) of the Social Security Act \[[42 U.S.C.
 1395w–4(c)(2)(B)(ii)(II)][/us/usc/t42/s1395w–4/c/2/B/ii/II], (iii)\] shall apply in the same manner as they apply to adjustments under clause (ii)(I) of such section.”

  __Report on Review Process__

     [Pub.
-L. 103–432, title I, § 122(c)][/us/pl/103/432/s122/c], Oct.
+L. 103–432, title I][/us/pl/103/432/tI], § 122(c), Oct.
 31, 1994, [108 Stat.
 4409][/us/stat/108/4409], provided that not later than 1 year after Oct.
 31, 1994, Secretary of Health and Human Services was to study and report to Congress on data necessary to review and revise indices established under subsec. (e)(1)(A) of this section, any limitations on availability of data necessary to review and revise such indices at least every three years, ways of addressing such limitations, with particular attention to the development of alternative data sources for input components for which current index values are based on data collected less frequently than every three years, and costs of developing more accurate and timely data.

  __Relative Value for Pediatric Services__

 [Pub.
-L. 103–432, title I, § 124(a)][/us/pl/103/432/s124/a], Oct.
+L. 103–432, title I][/us/pl/103/432/tI], § 124(a), Oct.
 31, 1994, [108 Stat.
 4413][/us/stat/108/4413], provided that:

 > “The Secretary of Health and Human Services shall fully develop, by not later than July 1, 1995, relative values for the full range of pediatric physicians’ services which are consistent with the relative values developed for other physicians’ services under section 1848(c) of the Social Security Act \[[42 U.S.C.
 1395w–4(c)][/us/usc/t42/s1395w–4/c]\].
 In developing such values, the Secretary shall conduct such refinements as may be necessary to produce appropriate estimates for such relative values.”